XAce90/caspers-leave-notice/readme.txt

 If the problem persists, please contact me either through the WordPress Support forms or on Twitter at @SirCaseyJames.

 == Changelog ==

+= 1.2 =
+* Added a feature that allows you to automatically redirect users to the URL after a certain time passes

 = 1.1 =
 * Now fully responsive